danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 The goal is to spend time doing fewer and more important things.

 **declutter space**
-The goal is to be in a place that has minimum objects, ordered, clean, aired, quiet.
+The goal is to be in a place that has minimum objects, ordered, clean, aired, quiet to reduce distractions.

 **declutter ecomonic life**
 - Buy only what is absolutely necessary.
 Invest the rest.
 Donate and throw anything you don't need.
 - Continuously improve your efficiency, social, organizational skills.
 Continuously work for the next level of money making.
 Anything else equals intentional waste of time.
-Keep in mind that wiping layers that conceal your soul is oppositeof becoming a passive blob.
+Keep in mind that wiping layers that conceal your soul is opposite of becoming a passive blob.
+- Donate.
+Especially to people who need money for a good cause but cannot earn it at the moment. *Spiritual discovery* is only half of the Way.
+The other half is sharing.
+You will not make it all the way up, without changing yourself into a sharing and caring person on each level.

 **declutter social life**
 Minimize the number of social interactions to people who care about you and who you should care about.